sonic-net/SONiC/doc/static-route/SONiC_static_route_hdl.md

 ifname              = string; List of interfaces distance            = string; {0..255};List of distances.
-                      Its a Metric used to specify preference of next-hop if this distance is not set, 0 will be set to maintain the set;
-nexthop-vrf         = string; list of next-hop VRFs.
-It should be set only if ifname or nexthop IP  is not
-                       in the current VRF .
+                      Its a Metric used to specify preference of next-hop if this distance is not set, default value 0 will be set when this field is not configured for nexthop(s) nexthop-vrf         = string; list of next-hop VRFs.
+It should be set only if ifname or nexthop IP  is not in the current VRF .
 The value is set to VRF name to which the interface or nexthop IP  belongs for route leaks. blackhole           = string; List of boolean; true if the next-hop route is blackholed.
+                      Default value false will be set when this field is not configured for nexthop(s)
 ```
 The nexthop-vrf if set, will allow to create a leaked route in the current VRF(vrf-name).
 The vrf-name, nexthop-vrf, prefix, ifname, distance and blackhole are all parameters required to configure static routes and route leaks in vtysh.
 If an interface is moved from one VRF to another and it exist in the STATIC_ROUTE table, the configured routes with that interface will become inactive.
 These routes are stored in vtysh "running config" and STATIC_ROUTE table.
 It is up to the user to remove stale/inactive routes.
 They will become active if/when the interface is bound again to the orignal VRF.

 In this table each entry based on the index in the lists of  nexthop, ifname, distance, nexthop-vrf and blackhole  is a set.
 Together based on the index they specify one next-hop entry as there can be multiple next-hops for a prefix.
-Empty string will be used to complete the set if required.
+Empty string and default values will be used to complete the set if required.
 Prefix and nexthop in a set is expected to have same address family.

 In the example -1 table below (0.0.0.0, Ethernet0, 10, default, false) , (2.2.2.1, "", 0,"", false), (0.0.0.0, Ethernet12, 30, Vrf-GREEN, false) are the 3 sets defined for 3 configured next-hops for prefix 10.11.1.0/24 in Vrf-RED.
 In example -2  the blackhole is true for second index and  only distance is relevant in blackholed route.
 Due to blackhole entry (with metric 40) all packets matching 10.12.11.0/24 will be discarded if other specified  nexthop is inactive.